octo-technology/OpenTezos/docs/ligo/language_basic.md

 block { skip }
 ```

-Functions in PascaLIGO are defined using the following syntax :
+Functions in PascaLIGO are defined using the following syntax:

 ```js
 function <name> (<parameters>) : <return_type> is